Tutorials12 min read

 • Week 4: pct=100

-At each step, check the aggregate reports for any new sender appearing with failures and check Postmaster Tools for spam-rate spikes.
-The cadence is deliberately slow — you're trading a month of calendar time for the ability to spot a regression while only half your mail is affected.
+At each step, check aggregate reports for new senders appearing with failures, and Postmaster Tools for spam-rate spikes.
+Deliberately slow.
+You're trading a month of calendar time for the ability to spot a regression while only half your mail is affected.

-If a regression appears (new internal team starts using a tool you didn't know about, a vendor rotates their DKIM keys, a developer adds an SMTP relay for application notifications), drop back to the previous pct, fix the sender, then resume.
+If a regression appears — a new team using a tool nobody told ops about, a vendor rotating DKIM keys without warning, a developer wiring up an SMTP relay for app notifications — drop back to the previous pct, fix the sender, resume.
+We've done this twice.
+Both times the offending tool was set up by a well-meaning person who didn't know DMARC existed.

 Step 4: p=reject

-Once you've held p=quarantine; pct=100 for a week with clean reports, switch to reject:
+Once you've held p=quarantine; pct=100 for a week with clean reports, flip the switch:

 This is the destination.
-Spoofed mail using your domain in the From now bounces at the recipient's mail server.
+Spoofed mail using your domain in the From now gets rejected outright at the recipient's server — no quarantine folder, no warning, just a bounce back to the spoofer.
 Your Gmail and Yahoo deliverability gets a small but real lift.
-You're done — except for monitoring, which doesn't end.
+You're done.
+Except for the monitoring, which never ends.

 What Breaks and How to Fix It